This page contains information about liquor licensing and an outline of Council's role as District Licensing Agency.

 We work along side the Police, Fire Service and Northland Health on strategies to minimise the harm caused by alcohol abuse.

-Our policy has been developed and adopted through a special consultative process to allow all people in the community to have a say on how alcohol is sold in the district.
-The policy provides for important community issues such as licensing hours and how liquor licensing enforcement will be undertaken.
+Our Liquor Licensing Policy, developed and adopted through a special consultative process, allows all people in the community to have a say about how alcohol is sold in the district.

-For further information about our Liquor Licensing Policy and to view the full version of it, follow the link below.
+For further information about our existing Liquor Licensing Policy and to view the full version of it, follow the link below.

 Liquor Licensing Policy